haagahelia/mobilecourse/docs/React Native/styling.md

 title: "Styling"
 sidebar_position: 5
 ---
-- Most of the core components has a property called `style` that can be used for inline styling.
+Most of the core React Native components has a property called `style` that can be used for inline styling.

 ```html
 <Text style={{ fontSize:18, color: 'red' }}>Red text</Text>
 ```

-The better way is to use `StyleSheet` component
+The better way is to use `StyleSheet` component.
+Styles defined in StyleSheet can be reused across multiple components:

-- Import the `StyleSheet` component
+- Import the `StyleSheet` component:

 ```js
 import { StyleSheet, Text } from "react-native";
 ```

-- Create a stylesheet
+- StyleSheet `create` method creates a StyleSheet object, which groups styles together and assign each style a unique identifier:

 ```js
 const styles = StyleSheet.create({